 Sevilla is all about heat and passion.
 It’s officially Europe’s hottest city and the home of flamenco & Carmen.
 A couple of times each year the temperature and desire shoot off the scale as Sevilla Fútbol Club and Real Betis Balompié lock horns.
-Further spice is added to the concoction when you learn that Betis emerged into this world when discontented members of the then-fledgling Sevilla FC, left to form their own club in 1908.
+Further spice is added to the concoction when you learn of a merger between Betis and discontented members of Sevilla FC in 1914.
 When it comes to global warming, this corner of Andalucia has a lot to answer for.

 Football had been played in Sevilla for nearly 20 years prior to this incident, earlier in fact than the Basque country.
 On 8 March 1890, workers from the Rio Tinto mining company and various shipping firms, joined forces under the name of Huelva Club Recreacion to play Sevilla Foot-ball Club at the Hipódromo de Tablada.
 It was the first recorded instance of two clubs playing each other on Spanish soil.
 Over the next 15 years, British companies and ex-patriots were at the forefront of matches played in and around the Andalucian capital, and gradually, the Spanish community became involved.
 Sevilla Foot-ball Club was formally set up on 14 October 1905 and set about finding a new home.
 You can read about the early years and of course its stadia, such as the Campo de Nervión here.
 This story moves on to the mid-1950s and a man who shaped the club as we know it today, one Ramón Sánchez-Pizjuán Muñoz.